 Instructions

-- Preheat oven to 350°F. Line baking sheet(s) with parchment paper and set aside.
+- Preheat oven to 375°F. Line baking sheet(s) with parchment paper and set aside.

-- Using an electric mixer on medium speed, cream together softened butter and sugars for 1 Β½ to 2 minutes, or until light and creamy.
+- Using an electric mixer on medium speed, cream together softened butter and sugars for 2-3 minutes, or until light and creamy.
 Add egg and vanilla extract and mix until combined.

 - Stir in Bisquick and salt until just combined.
-Fold in chocolate chips.
+Stir in chocolate chips.

-- Scoop cookies using a one-tablespoon cookie scoop or spoon and roll them into an oval egg shape.
+- Scoop cookies using a 1 ½-tablespoon capacity cookie scoop or spoon and roll each cookie dough ball into an oval egg shape.
 Place them like you would an egg standing up on the lined baking sheet(s), leaving at least 2 inches of space between them as they will spread.

-- Bake for 12-14 minutes, or until cookies have slightly browned around the edges and tops have almost firmed up.
+- Bake for 11-14 minutes, or until cookies have slightly browned around the edges and tops have almost firmed up.
 Remove from the oven and let the cookies cool on the sheet for a few minutes, then transfer to a wire rack to cool completely.
-Store once cooled at room temperature in an airtight container.

 Notes